 Hon.
 David Akeeagok (interpretation): Good morning, Mr. Speaker.
 Since this is Friday, I am happy to provide some lighter stuff.
-I want to tell my sister's granddaughter who is 2 years old apparently told her mother while watching the proceedings on television, that "Ittuq David is really angry."
+I want to tell a story about my sister's granddaughter, who is two years old.
+Yesterday she apparently told her mother while watching the proceedings on television that "Ittuq David is really angry."

-She proclaimed that and since she is also my mother's namesake and the youngest child I want to let her know, that I am not at all angry and I am happy to serve as a MLA here in this House, and as a consensus government, we work in collaboration with our colleagues, so this is to let my dear little mother that I am not mad, as I try to perform my duties.
-Perhaps in trying to properly make my statements, I tend to frown.
-When you frown on television, it seems to be enlarged.
+She is my mother's namesake and also the youngest child, so I want to let her know that I am not at all angry and I am happy to serve as an MLA here in this House.
+As a consensus government, we work in collaboration with our colleagues, so this is to let my dear little mother know that I am not mad while I try to perform my duties.
+Perhaps in really trying to make my statements, I tend to frown.

-So, to my little mother, please know that I am happy to be in my position as a MLA and I am proud of my constituents and I am always grateful to this day.
+When you frown on television, it seems to be more exaggerated than in reality.
+To my little mother, please know that I am happy to be in my position as an MLA and I am proud of my constituents and I am always grateful to this day.
 Thank you, Mr. Speaker.